anammari/regtransform_challenge/README.md

 ## Business Understanding

 * This [section](https://chrome-alphabet-530.notion.site/Capture-AI-RegTransform-Take-home-Challenge-71df4f9ff61243c9985db0e990b20a02#f7459fc1af3645bda954906d551da344) has a summary of the business areas that are relevant to the challenege.

-RegBook is a main product by CUBE which allows our users to manage their inventory of relevant regulations.
+* RegBook is a main product by CUBE which allows users to manage their inventory of relevant regulations.

 * RegBook can also provide interesting signals about regulatory change before it happens.

-* For this to happen, a core pre-requisite is to extract content from the documents.
+* For this to occur, a core pre-requisite is to extract content from the documents.
 As the document structure varies widely, computer vision is the go to technique to extract content out of the RegBook images.

-* The objective of the challenege is to build a Deep Learning model to solve this problem, focusing on three classes: headings, paragraphs and footnotes from the images.
+* The objective of the challenege is to build a Deep Learning model to solve the above problem, focusing on extracting the textual content from three *regions* in the document images: headings, paragraphs and footnotes.

 ## Data Understanding